soferreira/ADF-dynamic-parameters/README.md

 ## Create pipeline and activities

 For this sample, we will pull the data from each customer storage and save it in the ISV storage.
-To do that a ```Copy()``` activity will be defined inside a ```ForEach()``` activity that will iterate over an array of customers.
+A ```Copy()``` activity will be defined inside a ```ForEach()``` activity that will iterate over an array of customers.

-> Usually, the list of customers is retrieved from a control table.
-To keep this sample more generic, the list of customers was hardcoded in a pipeline parameter.
+> To keep this sample more generic, the list of customers was hardcoded in a pipeline parameter.
+However, for production this is an anti-pattern and we strongly advise using a metadata table or file to dynamically pass these values in.

 The array of customers follows the bellow format: